 On the Home pages’ left side, you will find the main menu, and on the right side of the screen, you will see a series of large graphic rectangles.

-These rectangles, which will include items like Netflix, YouTube, The Roku Channel, Amazon video, HBO etc.,
+These rectangles will include items like Netflix, YouTube, The Roku Channel, Amazon Video, HBO, etc.,

-Note: If the channel you’ve selected is a subscription channel like Netflix, you will be asked to sign in to subscribe for the channel.
+Note: If the channel you’ve selected is a subscription channel like Netflix, you will be asked to sign in to subscribe to the channel.